kyliekru/kyliekru/README.md

 ## I'm Kylie :space_invader:

-I'm a third-year student double majoring in Physics and Computer Science at the University of British Columbia (UBC).
+I'm a fourth-year student double majoring in Physics and Computer Science at the University of British Columbia (UBC).
 I have a strong interest in Modeling and Simulation, Fullstack Development, and all things tech-related.
 I also love astronomy and learning about space.

 When I'm not studying or working on projects, I enjoy hiking with my dog and exploring new technologies.
 I am always looking to expand my skills in both frontend and backend development.